Lander (spacecraft): Mars

-The Soviet Union's Mars 1962B became the first Earth-based mission intended to impact on Mars in 1962.
+The Soviet Union's Mars 1962B became the first mission intended to impact on Mars in 1962.
 In 1971, the lander of the Mars 3 probe conducted the first soft landing on Mars, but communication was lost within a minute after touchdown, which occurred during one of the worst global dust storms since the beginning of telescopic observations of the Red Planet.
 Three other landers, Mars 2 in 1971 and Mars 5 and Mars 6 in 1973, either crashed or failed to even enter the planet's atmosphere.
 All four landers used an aeroshell-like heat shield during atmospheric entry.
-Mars 2 and Mars 3 landers carried the first small skis-walking Mars rovers that did not work on the planet.
+Mars 2 and Mars 3 landers carried the first small skis-walking Mars rovers, PrOP-M, that did not work on the planet.

 The Soviet Union planned the heavy Marsokhod Mars 4NM mission in 1973 and the Mars sample return Mars 5NM mission in 1975, but neither occurred due to needing the N1 super-launcher that was never flown successfully.
 A double-launching Soviet Mars 5M (Mars-79) sample return mission was planned for 1979 but cancelled due to complexity and technical problems.